 Lilah, someone Callahan went to school with years ago, hires her cleaning service.
 She then hires Callahan as a detective when she discovers that Kristee, her nanny, has disappeared along with some jewelry, silver and documents relating to her husband, Bo's real estate deal.
 As Callahan starts digging, she discovers the real estate deal may not be as legal as it should be, Kristee may not be the innocent nanny everyone thought she was and anyone, including Lilah, Bo, Bo's business associates and even Kristee's lover, could be involved in Kristee's disappearance.

-This is the first in the Callahan Garrity Mystery Series.
+This is the first in the Callahan Garrity Mystery Series, originally written in 1992.
 While I thought it was just okay, I liked it enough to want to read the next one in the series.